ARtoriouSs/purr-pr/README.md

 ## Usage

-After installing gem, create a `purr_pr.rb` file in the root of your git project.
+After installing gem, create a `purr.rb` file in the root of your git project.
 This file will describe your PRs.

 ### Configuration

-Now you can use `purr_pr.rb` file to create your formatting script
+Now you can use `purr.rb` file to create your formatting script

 #### Body